 Studying at postgraduate level can be a serious financial commitment.
 Almost all universities offer vrious types of scholarships, bursaries and grants to help support you throughout your study.
 Search funding which suits you using our scholarship search.

 Study in the UK

 Want to learn more about masters study?
-Search for postgraduate courses in the UK and then arrange a free consultation with SI-UK in London or Manchester.
+Search for postgraduate courses in the UK and then arrange a free consultation with SI-UK Qatar.
 We can answer all your questions on the next stage of your education.